Pool Renovations Melbourne

 When reinforcement bars rust in a swimming pool, the rust tends to spread along the length of the bar, so it is important to repair the rust spots as soon as they are noticed to avoid issue spreading onto other bars and coming through more areas of the surface.

-RUSTswimmingpoolsMelbourne Rust in Swimming Pools - Local Pool Renovations
+RUSTswimmingpoolsMelbourne Rust in Swimming Pools

 Reinforcement bars too close to the edge of the concrete